History of the nude in art: Symbolism

 Linked to symbolism was also the so-called naïf art, whose authors were self-taught, with a somewhat naive and unstructured composition, instinctive, with a certain primitivism, although fully conscious and expressive.
-Its greatest exponent was Henri Rousseau, who, starting from academicism, developed an innovative work, of great freshness and simplicity, with humorous and fantastic touches, and a predilection for the exotic, jungle landscape.
+Its greatest exponent was Henri Rousseau, who, starting from academicism, developed an innovative body of work, of great freshness and simplicity, with humorous and fantastic touches and a predilection for the exotic jungle landscape.
 He made some nudes, such as The Snake Charmer (1907), Eve (1907) and The Dream (1910).

 The Temptations of Saint Anthony (1878), by Félicien Rops, Cabinet des Estampes de la Bibliothèque Royale Albert Ier, Brussels.

 Sin (1893), by Franz von Stuck, Neue Pinakothek, Munich.

 Agitated Water (1898), by Gustav Klimt, Private Collection, New York City.

 The Knight's Dream (1902), by Richard Mauch, private collection.

 The Dream (1910), by Henri Rousseau, Museum of Modern Art, New York City.

 Nudes (1919), by Suzanne Valadon, São Paulo Museum of Art.